daved0/Scribble.ai/README.md

 CIS469 Project

-This is web application for an LLM that requires you to sign up and log in before sending prompts.
-Once you login it lists the history of your prompts and responses and you can send new prompts.
+This is web application to convert long forms of text into ready-to-go notes.
+Each query is saved and available for refrence in the history page!

 ## Setup